mapprotocol/developer-docs/docs/base/mapo-relay-chain/nodes/rpc-nodes_en.md

 RPC (Remote Procedure Call) is a protocol for requesting services from a remote computer over a network without needing knowledge of the underlying network technology.
 RPC assumes the existence of certain protocols, such as TCP/UDP, to carry the information between communicating programs.
-In the OSI network model, RPC spans the transport layer and the application layer, making it easier to develop applications, including network distributed multi-programming.
+In the OSI network model, RPC spans the transport layer and the application layer, making it easier to develop applications, including network distributed programs.

-In blockchain technology, an RPC node serves as a communication bridge.
-It is a dedicated server that can connect decentralized applications (DApps) with the blockchain network.
+In blockchain technology, an RPC node plays a crucial role in communication.
+It serves as a specialized server that can connect decentralized applications (DApps) and the blockchain network.
 RPC nodes enable these applications to interact with the blockchain, facilitating tasks such as transaction verification and data retrieval.

 ## How RPC nodes work